prestix-studio/cloudns_api/README.rst

 ApiResponse
 ^^^^^^^^^^^

-All API calls return an ApiResponse instance.
-The `ApiResponse` object is a wrapper object to add custom functionality and properties to a basic response object from the `requests <https://github.com/kennethreitz/requests>`__ library.
+All API calls return an `ApiResponse` instance.
+The `ApiResponse` object is a wrapper around the basic response object from the `requests
+<https://github.com/kennethreitz/requests>`__ library.
+We've added a few
+properties and functions specific to our needs here.

 .. code:: python